djaus2/az-iothub-ps1/README.md

 There is now a device app under Telemetry that uses a DHT22 sensor on a RPi.
 Only works on Raspian.
 For further info on that,eg setup, see the repo: https://github.com/djaus2/DNETCoreGPIO  Run the app quickstarts\telemetry\telemetry\simulated-device_on_RPi app from here on the RPi.
 Run themirroring app quickstarts\telemetry\telemetry\read-d2c-messagess on the desktop.
 <br>
 <br>
 Also in Device-Streams look in quickstarts\device-streams\device-streams-cmds\device-RPI.
 The quickstarts\device-streams\device-streams-cmds\service (run on desktop) will now get real live data from this device app when running on the RPi, upon request (send tem or hum).
-This also uses the DHT22 on the RPi running Raspbian.
+This also uses the DHT22 on the RPi running Raspbian.<br>You can also control a motor remotely using Device Streaming.
+Look in  quickstarts\device-streams\device-streams-cmds-motor.
 <hr>

 There is an option on main menu 8. to do everything.
 Now ..<br> <br>